What the Registrar Must Verify

 Unless section 14-3612 controls, the application must be denied if it indicates any of the following: 1.
 A personal representative who has not filed a written statement of resignation as provided in section 14-3610, subsection C has been appointed in this or another county of this state.

-A.R.S. § 14-3308(B)(1)These safeguards prevent duplicate appointments and jurisdictional conflicts.
-They ensure one qualified person is managing the estate at any given time, which protects both creditors and beneficiaries from confusion and competing claims.
+A.R.S. § 14-3308(B)(1)These safeguards prevent duplicate appointments.
+They also prevent conflicts between states.
+As a result, one qualified person manages the estate at any given time.